- OneDrive random crashes can be enough to put one off despite all of its great features.

 - Restart your computer

-Maybe some processes running on your computer are preventing OneDrive from working correctly, to check if you run some of these processes do the following:
+It is possible that some processes running on your computer are preventing OneDrive from working correctly.
+To check if you run some of these processes, do the following:

 - Choose Start Task Manager